matthiku/cSpot/readme.md

 ### Users
-c-SPOT provides event information and worship song lists to worship leaders, musicians and every other person involved in the service and allows them to add or modify information accordingly.
+c-SPOT provides event information and worship song lists to worship leaders, musicians and every other person involved in the service and allows them to add or modify information accordingly =- within the limits of their assigned role(s):

-However, the ability to contribute to the plan items is based on distinct roles given to each user, so that only authorized people can make modifications or even see certain details.
+The ability to contribute to c-SPOT is based on distinct roles given to each user, so that only authorized people can make modifications or even see certain details.

 ### Authorization
 By default, c-SPOT is designed to allow for 'self-registration'.
 Very basic rights are given to a self-registered user.
 Any further rights must be assigned by a user with an "Administrator" role (see below).